France says will not negotiate with Cameroon hostage-takers

 “The most fundamentalist elements are there,” Le Drian said.
 “The strongest and most organized forces.
 We expected resistance and we’ve had some extremely violent battles.”

-Paris intervened in its former West African colony six weeks ago to stop a southward offensive by Islamist fighters who seized control of the north last April.
+Paris intervened in its former West African colony last month to stop a southward offensive by Islamist fighters who seized control of the north last April.

-After quickly driving the rebels out of major urban areas, France and its African allies have focused on the remote northeast - an area the size of France that includes networks of caves, passes and porous borders.
+After quickly driving the rebels out of major urban areas, France and its African allies have focused on the remote northeast desert and mountains - an area the size of France that includes networks of caves, passes and porous borders.

+“The intervention was very fast and enabled the entire territory to be liberated in 45 days.
+What’s left is the hardest part,” he said.
+“It’s pretty much meter by meter, in a vast territory, but that’s where these groups are hiding out.”

-“If things evolve normally, we could begin leaving before the end of March,” Le Drian said, adding that the operation had cost about 100 million euros ($130.73 million)so far.
+“If things evolve normally, we could begin leaving before the end of March,” Le Drian said.
+“As soon as this operation is over then we will begin the withdrawal.”

 Rebels have staged bombings and raids mainly targeting Mali’s poorly trained and equipped army in northern cities.